SAMCL: Empowering SAM to Continually Learn from Dynamic Domains with Extreme Storage Efficiency: Introduction

-This paper investigates the intrinsic mechanisms of SAM to address the aforementioned challenges and introduces \ourM~, which enables SAM to continually learn from dynamic domains.
-First, we use individual \textsl{AugModule}, including \textsl{SLoRA} and \textsl{Prompt Augmentation}, to establish new connections between images and prompts in each domain. \textsl{SLoRA} fine-tunes the image encoder through a shared matrix $A$, applied across all LoRAs for a given domain. \textsl{Prompt Augmentation}, which transforms point-type prompts into heatmaps, enhances prompt utilization without retraining the mask decoder.
-Compared to other fine-tuning methods, \textsl{AugModule} achieves high accuracy across all domains tested, with a tunable parameter consumption of only $0.236$ MB, reducing storage usage by at least $23.3$\%.
-Second, we introduce a lightweight \textsl{Module Selector} to select the appropriate module during the testing.
-We exploit a novel observation that embeddings in the image encoder can effectively differentiate between domains.
-This enables us to store only a few embeddings, which are $256\times$ smaller than raw images \cite{DER, ER}, while maintaining high accuracy in module selection.
+\textbf{Firstly}, \textsl{AugModule}—comprising \textsl{SLoRA} and \textsl{Prompt Augmentation}—efficiently adapts SAM to a new domain.
+Unlike vanilla LoRA~\cite{Lora} which utilizes independent matrices $A$ and $B$ for each layer, \textsl{SLoRA} \underline{s}hares a single matrix $A$ in \underline{LoRA}s across all layers without compromising accuracy. \textsl{Prompt Augmentation}, which transforms point-type prompts into heatmaps, augments prompt utilization without retraining the mask decoder in SAM.
+Compared with learning modules in other fine-tuning methods, \textsl{AugModule} achieves high accuracy across all tested domains, with parameter storage costs of only $0.233$ MB, resulting in at least $24.3$\% reduction.

+\textbf{Secondly}, we propose a lightweight \textsl{Module Selector} consisting of only four linear layers to select the appropriate module during inference.
+We exploit a novel observation that embeddings in the image encoder can accurately differentiate between domains.
+This enables us to store only a few low-consumed embeddings in the buffer, which are $256\times$ lower than storing raw images~\cite{CLSAM, DER, ER}, for training \textsl{Module Selector} while maintaining high accuracy in module selection.
 This approach not only mitigates the forgetting problem but also enhances knowledge transfer to unseen domains.
-Experimental results show that \ourM~incurs at most a $0.5$\% average accuracy loss—significantly lower than state-of-the-art methods—and demonstrates at least a $2.5$\% improvement in accuracy when transferring to unseen environments.

-In summary, our main contributions are as follows: \begin{itemize} \item It is the \textit{first} study to empower SAM with the ability to learn from dynamic domains continually.